EXCLUSIVE-Saudi Arabia doubles Q2 Russian fuel oil imports for power generation

 Its refining utilisation rates stood at 70%-73% in April-June this year, despite output rising to above 10 million bpd.

-This compares to 75%-95% in the same periods of 2017-2019, the last time its production was not severely reduced by output cuts by the Organization of Petroleum Exporting Countries and allies (OPEC+).
+This compares with 75%-95% in the same periods of 2017-2019, the last time its production was not severely reduced by output cuts by the Organization of Petroleum Exporting Countries and allies (OPEC+).

 Meanwhile, exports of crude and products were at or close to an all-time high 9 million bpd in February-April, JODI figures showed, with crude exports alone at or close to 7.3 million bpd.